ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Get the address of a symbol defined in the same ELF file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Code that is not position independent may use the absolute address of the symbol.
-Code that is position independent may use a pc-relative offset to the symbol if the definition of the symbol is not pre-emptible.
+Code that is not position-independent may use the absolute address of the symbol.
+Code that is position-independent may use a pc-relative offset to the symbol if the definition of the symbol is not pre-emptible.
 If the symbol is pre-emptible the address must be loaded from the GOT.